Building Gatsby with GitHub Pages and Actions

 Yesterday, I was making some updates to this site and noticed that the process to publish updates was somewhat tedious.

-return the the GitHub repo’s settings to change the custom domain for GitHub pages back to craigpalermo.com
+return the the GitHub repo’s settings to change the custom domain for GitHub pages back to craigpalermo.com.
+For

 with the fact that I was serving the site from a custom directory, but I wasn’t sure exactly why.